dpenkler/linux-usbtmc/README.md

 ### ioctl to configure TermChar and TermCharEnable

 Allows enabling/disabling of terminating a read on reception of term_char.
-By default TermCharEnabled is false and TermChar is \n (0x0a).
+By default TermCharEnabled is false and TermChar is '\n' (0x0a).

 Will return with error EINVAL if term_char_enabled is not 0 or 1 or if attempting to enable term_char when the device does not support terminating a read when a byte matches the specified term_char.